jacorbal/geoipmap/README.md

 # GeoIPMap

+This program plots the geographical coordinates of IPs (v4) using a database (CSV) in a world map using the Mercator projection.

   * **Version:** 1.0.1 (2019-03-21)
   * **Requires:** `python-matplotlib`, `python-netaddr`.

-This program plots the geographical coordinates of IPs (v4) using a database (CSV) in a worldmap using the Mercator projection.

-All needed data it's contained in the folder `data/`, although through arguments you can specify another files.
-The usage of the main entry
+All needed data could be conveniently contained in the folder `data/`, although through arguments you can specify another files or path.
+The usage of the main entry is:
-is:

         -i <IPLIST>, --iplist <IPLIST>
                             File of IPs to plot, one per line -g <GEODB>, --geodb <GEODB>
-                            CSV document with columns: network, lat, lon -f <IMAGEFILE>, --imagefile <IMAGEFILE>
+                            CSV document with columns: 'network,lat,lon'
+        -f <IMAGEFILE>, --imagefile <IMAGEFILE>
-                            Template image path to plot over
-        -W WIDTH, --width WIDTH
+                            Path for the template image to plot over -W WIDTH, --width WIDTH
                             Width in pixels of the image file -H HEIGHT, --height HEIGHT